-Conviction for prostitution carries heavy penalties, including exclusion from certain professions under state law.
+Conviction for hiring Florida escorts carries heavy penalties, including exclusion from certain professions under state law.
 Given the potential for harsh penalties, it is important to contact a Florida criminal lawyer right away if you have been arrested for prostitution or related crimes.

 It is important to note that this law prohibits all sexual activity given in exchange for money, not just sexual intercourse.
 Anyone convicted of prostitution could face the following penalties upon conviction:

-While first and second offenses are generally considered misdemeanors, a third or subsequent prostitution charge is considered a felony and should immediatly be dealt with through a Florida prostitution attorney.
+While first and second offenses are generally considered misdemeanors, a third or subsequent prostitution charge is considered a felony and should immediately be dealt with through a Florida escorts attorney.

 Florida Statutes Section 796.07 also prohibits indirect involvement in prostitution.
 Some related acts that could lead to prostitution charges include:

 - Owning or operating any place or building for the purpose of prostitution.

 - Offering, or agreeing to offer, someone else to engage in prostitution (commonly known as pimping).

 - Allowing someone to enter or remain in any place or building for the purpose of prostitution.

 - Directing or transporting someone for the purpose of prostitution.